Rongoā Māori services

 How we define rongoā Māori

 We recognise rongoā Māori as a kaupapa Māori service.
 It’s culturally grounded care that weaves tikanga Māori, mātauranga Māori, te reo Māori, and te ao Māori through all aspects of the service.
-We respect that these aspects embrace ngā kaupapa tuku iho (values gifted by tupuna Māori).
-So we expect rongoā practitioners to whakapapa (affirm their connection) to ngā kaupapa tuku iho.
+We respect that these aspects embrace ngā taonga tuku iho (intergenerational gifts and knowledge handed down from tupuna Māori).
+So we expect rongoā practitioners to whakapapa (affirm their connection) to ngā taonga tuku iho.

 We're guided by the Waitangi Tribunal’s definition from the Ko Aotearoa Tēnei report to define rongoā Māori.
 This definition covers various traditional Māori healing methodologies, including: